IBM/ibm-spectrum-scale-install-infra/README.md

   $ ssh-copy-id -oStrictHostKeyChecking=no
   ```

-  Repeat this for all nodes to themselves and to all other nodes.
+  Repeat this process for all nodes to themselves and to all other nodes.

 Installation Instructions
 -------------------------

-- **Clone `ibm-spectrum-scale-install-infra` repository to your controller node on which Ansible is installed**
+- **Clone `ibm-spectrum-scale-install-infra` repository to your [Ansible control node](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html#control-node)**

   ```shell
   $ git clone https://github.com/IBM/ibm-spectrum-scale-install-infra.git